 When to see a healthcare professional

-Most people can treat their sickness by staying at home and resting.
-In certain circumstances, however, you should see a doctor or healthcare professional to make sure the flu doesn’t progress into something more severe.
-If you suspect you are experiencing COVID-19 symptoms, the following steps are recommended:
+Most people can treat a viral infection like a cold, the flu, or COVID-19 by staying at home and resting.
+In certain circumstances, however, you should see a doctor or healthcare professional to make sure your symptoms don’t progress into a more severe illness.

 If you are experiencing severe shortness of breath, immediately seek emergency help (call 911).